PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 #### State estimation

 State estimation is a statistical calculation method that determines the most probable state of the grid, based on network data and measurements.
-Measurements meaning power flow or voltage values with some kind of uncertainty, which were either measured, estimated or forecasted.
+Here, measurements may be power flow or voltage values with some kind of uncertainty, which were either measured, estimated or forecasted.

 Input: